Pitambaryadav/SREC/README.md

-# SREC
+#SREC
-I will upload all  my coding files done at SREC
+I will upload my all files here.